-Paul Cuomo is a partner in the Antitrust and Competition Practice and serves as Deputy Partner in Charge of the firm's Washington office.
+Paul Cuomo is a partner in the Antitrust and Competition Practice and serves as Partner in Charge of the firm's Washington office.

-Mr. Cuomo advises clients on all aspects of antitrust law, with an emphasis on U.S. and international merger reviews, and is one of only a handful of U.S.-based lawyers to appear in person before the Ministry of Commerce of the People's Republic of China (MOFCOM) in connection with a merger review.
+Mr. Cuomo advises clients on all aspects of antitrust law, with an emphasis on U.S. and multi-jurisdictional merger reviews.
+In addition to appearing before the U.S. antitrust authorities, Paul regularly represents clients in international investigations and has appeared in person before numerous international authorities including the European Commission, the Ministry of Commerce of the People's Republic of China (MOFCOM), the Australian Competition and Consumer Commission (ACCC) and the Canadian Competition Bureau.
 According to Legal 500 (2017), “Cuomo is often singled out for his ‘keen intelligence and many years of antitrust experience’, which allow him to ‘quickly apply law to new facts and provide well reasoned, easy to understand legal advice.’”

 Mr. Cuomo has handled transactions valued at $100 billion and has received U.S. and foreign antitrust clearances across a wide variety of industries, including oilfield products and services, metals, electric and natural gas transmission and distribution, mining and forestry equipment and services, software, pulp and paper, general industrial manufacturing and various chemical products.

 In addition to working with clients to secure antitrust clearances for transactions, Mr. Cuomo has represented third parties in opposition to transactions, and he provides risk arbitrage advice.